w3c/adapt/explainers/discoverable-destinations.md

 Note that the linkset standard allows us to provide links to equivalent pages in other human languages; this is not shown here, for brevity.

-Also note that a **UA that supports discoverable destinations would interpret the `anchor` field in a specific way:** Discoverable Destinations are intented to be (sub-)site-wide, so the links relating to the single given `anchor` above would apply to all other URLs that start with the `anchor`'s URL.
+Also note that a **UA that supports discoverable destinations would interpret the `anchor` field in a specific way:** Discoverable Destinations are intended to be (sub-)site-wide, so the links relating to the single given `anchor` above would apply to all other URLs that start with the `anchor`'s URL.

 A more complex site, which is hosted at one origin, but provides two micro-sites, could be coded as follows.
 The following example linkset represents a hotel's website that has the following structure.